Claressa Shields showed her star appeal at The Final Face-Off and vowed ahead of Ema Kozin fight: 'Don’t blink!'

-Claressa Shields shone in front of a crowd in awe of a boxing superstar in their presence but promised that her championship belts would be lost in the UK.
+Claressa Shields shone in front of a crowd in awe of a boxing superstar in their presence but promised that her championship belts wouldn't be lost in the UK.

 The sensational American defends her IBF, WBA and WBC middleweight titles against Ema Kozin on Saturday, live on Sky Sports.